Principal: Brad Challinor

 Policies: View Ruskin Mill Trust’s policies and procedures

-Building on the success of Coleg Plas Dwbl in North Pembrokeshire, Ruskin Mill Trust is pleased to introduce Coleg Ty’r Eithin, near Swansea in South Carmarthen, due to open in September 2020.
+Building on the success of Coleg Plas Dwbl in North Pembrokeshire, Ruskin Mill Trust launched Coleg Ty’r Eithin, near Swansea in South Carmarthen, in September 2020.
 Both colleges offer Ruskin Mill Trust’s innovative Practical Skills Therapeutic Education (PSTE) method giving young people the opportunity to overcome barriers to learning, become skilled through doing real life purposeful activities, and engage as valued members of the community.

 Coleg Ty’r Eithin offers exciting outdoor learning environments, utilising practical land and craft activities to support the development of work and life skills for both day and residential students aged 16-25, through Practical Skills Therapeutic Education.